 In conclusion, LinkedIn always is an amazing platform, not only for professionals but for companies as well.
 We hope this article will be able to help you work more effectively with LinkedIn!

 Find this article useful?
-Let’s like and share this for your friends as well.
+Let’s like and share this with your friends as well.
 Or if you’ve already become a master of using boolean search.
 Then don’t forget to check out our blog for discovering more and more interesting and useful tips and tricks!